werelia/excel_project/README.md

 #### Data Cleaning

-I downloaded the data from Kaggle ("Sales Data - Raw.xlsx") and started cleaning it.
+I downloaded the data from Kaggle ("salesdata.csv") and started cleaning it.

 - I started by removing empty lines from the data, changed data types and got rid of duplicates.